district10/blog/_posts/post-0001-pandoc-readme.md

 can produce `.json` and `.yaml` files from any of the supported formats.

-In-field markup: In BibTeX and BibLaTeX databases, pandoc-citeproc parses a subset of LaTeX markup; in CSL YAML databases, pandoc markdown; and in CSL JSON databases, an [HTML-like markup][CSL markup specs]:
+In-field markup: In BibTeX and BibLaTeX databases, pandoc-citeproc parses a subset of LaTeX markup; in CSL YAML databases, pandoc Markdown; and in CSL JSON databases, an [HTML-like markup][CSL markup specs]:

 `<i>...</i>`
 :   italics